 Vanguard’s new direct offering is already making its competitors nervous.
 There was a recent news story where Mark Dampier (the head of Hargreaves Lansdown’s investment research) questioned how well Vanguards passive trackers would do in tough economic times because they were overweighted towards the U.S.A.

 This article was both amusing and dumbfounding.
-Vanguard’s U.S. trackers have been beating the indexes since inception in the 1970’s and correct me if I’m wrong, but there have been a few periods of economic trouble since then.
+Vanguard’s U.S. trackers have been mirroring the indexes since inception in the 1970’s and correct me if I’m wrong, but there have been a few periods of economic trouble since then.
 This comment is a tactic to scare its customers and dissuade them from switching.
-Hargreaves Lansdown is one of the most expensive platforms with a 0.45% annual account fee that’s three times more expensive than Vanguards.
+Hargreaves Lansdown is one of the most expensive platforms with a 0.45% annual account fee that’s three times greater than Vanguards.

 Which Vanguard Funds I Prefer

-For average folk like myself, investing in unit trusts can be a confusing mystery.
+For average folk like myself, investing in unit trusts and mutual funds can be a confusing mystery.
 Once I discovered this book, the lightbulb finally went on and I learned a simple way to invest using trackers that outperform nearly every managed fund over a long period of time.

 My investment strategy is very simple.
 I buy two extremely low fee tracker funds: Vanguard US Equity Tracker Fund and Vanguard Global Bond Index Fund.
 You can read more about why I chose these funds here.